gau-nernst/gan/README.md

 - Optimizer: most GANs use Adam with low `beta1` (0.5 or 0.0).
 Some GANs (WGAN-GP, NVIDIA GANs) require `beta1=0` for stable training.
 WGAN uses RMSprop.
 I haven't experimented with other optimizers.
 SGD probably won't be able to optimize the minimax game.
 GANs also don't use weight decay.
 - Provide label information helps with GAN training.
 I didn't try modifying Discriminator to classify all classes + fake (suggested by [Salimans 2016](https://proceedings.neurips.cc/paper/2016/hash/8a3363abe792db2d8761d6403605aeb7-Abstract.html)), but Conditional GAN seems to speed up convergence.
 Conditional GAN probably prevents mode collapse also.
 - Progressive GAN:
-  - I don't implement progressive growing. (this might be important?)
-  - Training is quite unstable, even at low resolutions.
+  - With fp16 mixed precision, training is very unstable, even at low resolutions.
 Loss often becomes NaN after a while.
-Maybe gradient clipping is needed.
+Training at full fp32 precision has no instability.
   - Equalized learning rate helps with training stability.
-I have tried not using Equalized LR and scaling LR accordingly but it didn't work.
+(I have tried not using Equalized LR and scaling LR accordingly but it didn't work.
 I still think Equalized LR is not necessary since no other networks need that.
+TODO: re-try again with full fp32 precision)
   - I'm not sure if Discriminator output drift penalty is necessary
   - Mini-batch standard deviation in Discriminator and beta1=0 seem to be important
   - Tanh is not used in Generator (to force values in [-1,1])